openstad/openstad-docs/technical/frontend/README.md

 **3. Create a standalone module and install this as a npm dependency**

 It's also possible to make your own standalone packages for the Openstad project.
-You simple need to create a package and publish it to npm and add the dependency in your package.json.
+You need to create a package and publish it to npm and add the dependency in your package.json.

-For more information plrease refer to the Apostrophe documentation: https://docs.apostrophecms.org/core-concepts/modules/more-modules.html#packaging-apostrophe-modules-together-creating-bundles
+For more information please refer to the Apostrophe documentation: https://docs.apostrophecms.org/core-concepts/modules/more-modules.html#packaging-apostrophe-modules-together-creating-bundles

 **4. Create a Pull request in the openstad/cms package if you want to change something directly in the core module:**